jd78/partitioner/README.md

 Partitioner executes high order functions in sequence given a partition key.
 Functions with the same partition key will be executed only by one partition.
 You can also opt-in a round robin executor and even using the more optimized RoundRobinHandler.

-A debounced consumer is also available to delay the execution of a task for a given message key.
+A debounced consumer is also available to delay the execution of a task for a given message key and deduplicate messages.

 ## Constructors